-Local Island Guide: Gulhi
+Local Island Guide: Gulhi island

 Gulhi is one of the best quiet islands in the Maldives.
 It has one of the best beaches in the Maldives, a bikini beach which is a huge, white sand beach with clear, turquoise water.
-It is genuinely one of the most stunning beaches I have seen and this tiny island is definitely worth a visit, even if it’s just for the beach alone.
+It is genuinely one of the most stunning beaches and this tiny island is definitely worth a visit, even if it’s just for the beach alone.
 It is also an authentic traditional island to experience local Maldivian life.

 Maldives on a Budget – What to do in Gulhi